NEILXIANG/SundaySchool/sunday-photos/release_mac_app/QuickStart_EN.md

 - `input/student_photos/`: put **student reference photos** (one folder per student; 1–5 per student; clear frontal face works best)
 - `input/class_photos/`: put **class/event photos** (all photos you want to organize)

+Tip (to avoid surprises):
+- Date subfolders are recommended (e.g. `input/class_photos/2025-12-25/...`).
+- If you put photos directly under `class_photos/`, the app will auto-sort them into date folders.
+If there is a filename conflict, it auto-renames (e.g. `photo.jpg` → `photo_001.jpg`) to avoid overwriting.

 Examples (your filenames can be different):
 - `input/student_photos/Alice/Alice_1.jpg`
 - `input/student_photos/Alice/Alice_2.jpg`